erica-prog/Airbnb-factors-prices-project/README.md

 For the ``amenities``, the data was cleaned by removing the NaN values and then the amenities section was changed into lists and was able to string replace the brackets and the apostrophes to create a set of all possible amenities.

 Then, we grouped each amenity into a certain category, if they have the same words or meaning but are in different letter cases or words.
-Here is a screenshot of the process:

-Then, we used the train_test split model (70:30 split) and accuracy scores to calculate the Feature Importance using Decision Tree and Random Forest classifier, which are available in the “scikit-learn” library of the python-based open source data analytics platform and the plots were created using Matplotlib.
+Afterwards, we used the train_test split model (70:30 split) and accuracy scores to calculate the Feature Importance using Decision Tree and Random Forest classifier, which are available in the “scikit-learn” library of the python-based open source data analytics platform and the plots were created using Matplotlib.

 Then, the NaN values were replaced by zeros in the columns.
 We drop the infrequent columns by creating a list of the amenity columns that have fewer  than 10% of listings.
 This led to our remaining amenities that were analysed below for features importance.